radioandnukes/high_places/readme.md

 python3 high_places.py N55E013.hgt

-This should output N55E013.kml and N55E013.png

-requirments

-Python3
+requirements

-numpy, scipy, matplotlib, simplekml
+Python3 + numpy, scipy, matplotlib, simplekml

 Background info.

 The SRTM Shuttle Radar Topography Mission was flown on Space Shuttle Endeavour between Feb 11-22, 2000 The top song in the US was "What a Girl Wants" Christina Aguilera

 Have fun!